Frederick Loftus-Tottenham

 Major-General Frederick Joseph Loftus-Tottenham, CBE, DSO and Bar (4 May 1898 – 11 April 1987) was a British Indian Army officer who served during World War I and World War II.
+He later served in the Pakistan Army.
 During the latter, he rose from a major in command of an infantry battalion in 1940 to a major general commanding a division in 1944.

 Military career

 Loftus-Tottenham passed out from the Cadet College, Wellington and was commissioned a second lieutenant as of 18 April 1916 and was attached to the 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles).
 A year later he was promoted to lieutenant.
 He was promoted captain in April 1920 and in May 1934 he was promoted to major.

 In 1940 he was advanced to lieutenant-colonel to command the newly raised 3rd battalion of the 1st Gurkha Rifles, stationed in Waziristan on the North West Frontier of India.
 He was mentioned in despatches for his services there.
 Having taken a parachute training course, he was appointed in October 1941 to raise and command the 153rd Gurkha Parachute Battalion, part of 50th Parachute Brigade.
 Though eventually he never had chance to lead his battalion into battle, he still gave it "form and substance, and above all a unique self-confidence and character that would remain with it until disbandment at the end of the war".

 In February 1943 he was further promoted to acting brigadier to command the 33rd Indian Infantry Brigade, part of the 7th Indian Infantry Division.
 In October the brigade moved to the Arakan and in January 1944 took part in the division's attack down the Kalapanzin Valley to capture the only lateral route across the Mayu peninsula.
 British plans were forestalled in February by the Japanese Ha-Go Offensive which infiltrated and compromised the division's lines of supply.
 However, new tactics dictated that instead of retreating to protect supply lines, the division should hold firm forming defensive boxes to await relief from formations in reserve.
 Supplies would come from the air.
 The main target of the Japanese was the division's Admin Box and for a short while Loftus-Tottenham was given the task of co-ordinating the division's three brigades while divisional commander Major General Frank Messervy was out of touch, his HQ having been overrun.
 33 Brigade saw heavy fighting but slowly, with their own supplies cut, the Japanese attack began to fade.
 By early March the division was once more on the attack and late in the month Loftus-Tottenham's brigade was withdrawn into reserve.

 In April 1944 the brigade was airlifted from the Arakan as part of the reinforcements sent to XXXIII Indian Corps at Kohima facing the Japanese U Go offensive and experienced heavy fighting throughout May until the end of the battle.
 After a pause the brigade took part in the pursuit and then was withdrawn to refit and rest.
 In June Loftus-Tottenham was awarded the DSO.